Bitteneite/bitten_restoboards/bit_m0116/readme.md

 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/placeholder.png ' width='500'>

 2. Place the Standoffs onto your RP2040 controller the "incorrect" way:
-	- This will minimize the height of your RP2040 controller and avoid clearance issues.
+	- This will minimize the height final of your RP2040 controller and avoid clearance issues.
 	- You can just solder the 4 corners, for now.
 <img src='https://raw.githubusercontent.com/Bitteneite/bitten_restoboards/main/photos/assemb-2.jpg ' width='500'>